Part 1: Why the GAT Matters and How To Use It to Your Advantage

 • your ability to communicate the information effectively, and

-• how clearly you express yourself.”
+• how clearly you express yourself.'

-What is it really asking you?
+What is it really asking you to do?

 To write a creative piece utilising the information available in Writing Task 1.
-When students read the instructions, they find that it is rather vague and therefore, aren’t too sure on how to tackle the writing piece.
+When students read the instructions, they find that it is rather vague and therefore, they aren’t too sure on how to tackle the writing piece.
 The worst thing to do, which unfortunately a lot of students fall into the trap of doing, is to simply write a long-winded essay literally regurgitating the information from the GAT sheet.
-Instead, in order to demonstrate fantastic organisational skills and ‘communicate the information effectively’, you should aim to create something unique and interesting – for example, for the 2013 GAT on the topic of radios, you could take on a radio host persona or perhaps as someone working behind the scenes at the radio station.
-This will an excellent way of executing your writing piece.
+Instead, in order to demonstrate fantastic organisational skills and ‘communicate the information effectively’, you should aim to create something unique and interesting – for example, for the 2013 GAT on the topic of radios, you could take on a radio host persona or perhaps the persona of someone working behind the scenes at the radio station.
+This will be an excellent way of executing your writing piece.

 Want to watch this advice?
 See this video below:

-Writing task 2:
+Writing Task 2:

 What is it?